Excel provides a data analysis tool called Descriptive Statistics which produces a summary of the key statistics for a data set.

 The output from the tool is shown in the right side of Figure 1.
 To use the tool, select Data > Analysis|Data Analysis and choose the Descriptive Statistics option.
 A dialog box appears as in Figure 2.

 Now click on Input Range and highlight the scores in column A (i.e. cells A3:A14).
 If you include the heading, as is done here, check Labels in first row.
 Since we want the output to start in cell C3, click the Output Range radio button and insert C3 (or click on cell C3).
-Finally click the Summary statistics checkbox and press OK.
+Finally click the Summary statistics checkbox and press the OK button.

 Both Excel’s Descriptive Statistics and the Real Statistics Descriptive Statistics and Normality data analysis tools allow you to report on multiple sets of data at the same time, as shown in the following example.